digitaltrails/vdu_controls/Lux-metering.md

 NIGHT               5   0
 ```

-I've included two scripts which can read such mapping.
-They both take the
+I've included two scripts which can read such mapping and help with creating
-raw webcam value and interpolate between mapped values to produce a "lux"
+one.
+They both take the raw webcam value and interpolate between mapped
-output suitable for ``vdu_controls``:
+values to produce a "lux" output suitable for ``vdu_controls``:

  * [lux-from-webcam.bash](/sample-scripts/lux-from-webcam.bash):  This bash script averages a webcam capture by converting
      it to a 1 pixel image (I barely understand the imagemagick voodoo, but